 4. Monitor and manage your recurring buy

 Finally, you can monitor and manage your recurring buys.
-To do this, just head over to the “Tools” tab and click “Recurring Transactions”.
+To do this, just head over to the “Tools” section and click “Recurring Transactions”.
 Here, you’ll see the descriptions for the recurring buys you have set up and the interval in which those buys occur.
-In the case of the example above, the account is set up to buy $25 worth of BTC, ETH, and LTC at “Every two weeks” intervals.
+In the case of the example above, the account is set up to buy $200 worth of BTC, ETH, and Chainlink at a variety of intervals.

 This page also lets you do a few other things.
 You can click any of these transactions to be taken to a fully detailed page which shows every buy and the values at which those buys happened.
 That page also lets you pause a recurring transaction (temporarily suspend auto-buys), or cancel it permanently.

 Finally, there’s an option to create a “New Recurring Transaction”.
 You can use this button to do much the same as described above, although this section of the site lets you postpone the beginning of your recurring buy to a specific date.